RJuanJo/workshop_3/README.md

    Make sure you have all the necessary libraries for this project.

-   Run the following command on a terminal shell in the root of the project:
+   Run the following command on a terminal shell:
    ```python
    pip install -r config/requirements.txt
    ```